siobhanlgorman/knits-and-pieces/TESTING.md

 4. The number of products text and sort selector box appear in the centre above the products list on small screens
 5. Each product image in the product list links to its product detail page
 6. Product category label inside product card lnks to list of all products of that category
-7. Edit/delete buttons are visible to superuser/administrator under the product price
+7. Edit/delete buttons are visible to superuser/administrator only under the product price
 8. Category badges are visible above the products list

 ![](documentation/screenshots/all-products-lg.png)